ryandday/relx/README.md

 The core library is header-only. relx also features two PostgreSQL clients for database access: an async client (with `boost::asio`) and a synchronous client.
 The PostgreSQL clients are not header-only and require building with [libpq](https://www.postgresql.org/docs/current/libpq.html).

+This library is a work in progress.
+Contributions, issues, and usability feedback are welcome!
+Feel free to open an issue about any concern.

+## Motivation

+This library was born from my desire for a C++ SQL library that offers the expressiveness of high-level languages without sacrificing C++'s performance and control.
+I didn't want crazy template parameters, macros, or member pointers, just a simple builder API.
+I also wanted out-of-the-box async capabilities, because async is the only practical approach for web applications handling massive amounts of concurrent users.

 ## Table of Contents

 - [Key Features](#key-features)